muneer78/muneer78.github.io/_posts/2012-09-20-the-life-of-2pac.md

 ---
+date: 2012-09-20
+title: The Life Of 2Pac
 tags: entertainment, indepth
 ---

 This is an awesome [in-depth look](https://www.reddit.com/r/todayilearned/comments/103xo4/til_rapper_tupac_shakur_received_a_letter_from/c6acw1n/) into Tupac Shakur's life:

 > He always thought he was going to die young, and his paranoid (but very real) mindset obviously is a factor on how much he recorded.
 >
-> His music developed a very paranoid tone.
+> His entertainment developed a very paranoid tone.
 In July of 1996 a home movie was shot of Tupac in the studio, and his paranoia was on its way to its highest point.
 "We don't have the time or the luxury to spend all this time on one track.
 We Don't!"
 Tupac said frantically, his arms waving around as the orange glow of his cigarette followed.
 >
 >
 > He wasn't wrong, two months later he would be dead.